• Skip to primary navigation

 But if this doesn’t sound like something you are interested in, just know that having a minimalist lifestyle isn’t for everyone.
 There’s no right or wrong amount to buy for your baby!
 Do what feels right for your family.

-If you think having a minimalist newborn capsule wardrobe is a good idea, I think you might enjoy these other posts for minimalist moms!
+If you found this minimalist newborn capsule wardrobe post helpful, I think you might enjoy these other posts on the blog!

 I hope you found this post helpful in knowing what to buy for your newborn’s capsule wardrobe.
 Would you add anything to this list?
 Let me know in the comments below!